feyyd/portfolio/contact.md

 title: Contact
 ---

 Want to talk to me?
-There's several ways of reaching me:

 - E-mail: feydeve at gmail dot com